vontell/IndicatorBinder/readme.md

 ## Usage

 To create the indicators for a ViewPager, simply define in your layout a ViewPager and a ViewGroup- based container that will hold your indicators.
-Then use the following lines of code:
+Then use the following lines of code to connect the ViewPager to the container:

 `PagerIndicatorBinder.bind(viewPager, viewGroup, R.drawable.selectedRes, R.drawable.unselectedRes);`